ClearBlade/cb-cli/README.md

 - **all-bucket-set-files**
   Pushes all the bucket set files stored in a local repo

+- **all-file-stores**
+  Pushes all the file stores stored in a local repo.
+Does not include file store files (use -all-file-store-files for that)

+- **all-file-store-files**
+  Pushes all the file store files stored in a local repo

 - **userschema**
   Pushes the local version of the users' table schema to a remote ClearBlade system